Abhinavkaitha/Insight_DE/README.md

 ```
 ## generate_report:

 The nested dictionary obtained from the above function is used to create a list of dictionaries with the required parameters in output as keys and the corresponding data as values.
-This list is sorted based on Date, Value, Measure and Border.
+This list is sorted based on `Date`, `Value`, `Measure` and `Border`.
 This list is then written into a csv file.

 Structure of the sorted list of dictionaries: